 About Cervical Stenosis

 Cervical stenosis refers to any condition that produces narrowing of the spinal canal.
-When the spinal canal becomes more narrow the spinal cord and nerve roots may become compressed.
-This compression changes how the spinal cord or nerves functions and can cause pain, numbness, or weakness in the neck, arms, and/or legs.
+When the spinal canal becomes more narrow, the spinal cord and nerve roots may become compressed.
+This compression changes how the spinal cord or nerve functions can cause pain, numbness, or weakness in the neck, arms, and/or legs.
 Severe cases can produce symptoms related to spinal cord compression, known as a cervical myelopathy.

 Age-related changes in the spinal canal are the most common causes of cervical stenosis.
 Most cases occur in people older than 50.
 In rare cases the spinal canal is narrow from birth, predisposing patients to symptoms from relatively mild degenerative changes, a condition known as congenital stenosis.

 Common Symptoms of Cervical Stenosis

 Many people over 50 will experience narrowing of the spinal canal and will show no symptoms.
 Symptoms will not appear unless the spinal cord or nerves become compressed.
 It usually takes a long period of time for these symptoms to develop.
 Some common symptoms include: